fennel and gorgonzola fettuccine

 JUMP TO RECIPE -

-I used to be vegetarian a long time ago, lasted about a week (that was also when I gave up coffee, alcohol and sweets and after a few days decided life wasn’t worth living) – frailty, thy name is Millie.
+I used to be vegetarian a long time ago, lasted about a week (that was also when I gave up coffee, alcohol and sweets and after a few days decided life wasn’t worth living) – frailty, thy name is Fiend.